rquinio/PortraitBuilder/README.md

 ## Description

-This tool alows to create custom characters, by previewing their appearance, which can then be used for mods character history, or to modify a character in a saved game.
+This tool allows to create custom characters, by previewing their appearance, which can then be used in character history of mods, or to customize a character in a saved game.

 Features: